 Hombre is a movie about John Russell (Paul Newman), a white man who was kidnapped as a child and raised as an Apache, who was eventually rescued and educated among white people, but who then returned to live among the Apaches.
-There is also an indication that he had spent time living as a Mexican, but there is no emphasis placed on that, mostly just the fact that he was a white man personally steeped in Apache culture.
+There is also an indication that he has spent time living as a Mexican, but no emphasis is placed on that, mostly just the fact that he was a white man steeped in Apache culture.
 Because he has spent time among three different cultures, he has three names, one for each.

 When the movie starts, he finds out that he has inherited a boardinghouse in the town of Sweetmary from “Old Man” Russell, his adoptive father.
 He looks over the boardinghouse, which is run by Jessie (Diane Cilento).
 She shows him the books and tells him he can make a regular income off the place without lifting a finger.
 But he is not impressed.
 He says he has an offer on the place for a herd of horses in Contention, and he has decided to take it.
-Jessie is crestfallen, for she really liked managing the boardinghouse.
+Jessie is disappointed, for she really liked her job.

 She has been sleeping with Sheriff Frank Braden (Cameron Mitchell), so she goes over to his office and tells him she no longer has a job, hoping he will marry her.
-He doesn’t want to get married, however, so she decides to leave town and try to make her way somewhere else.
+He doesn’t want to get married, however, so she decides to take the next stage leaving town and try to make her way somewhere else.

 The rest of the movie is a struggle between the two groups of people, the bandits and the passengers.
+But among the passengers, there is also a struggle between the ways of the white man and the ways of the Indian.
 Russell has trouble understanding why white people persist in helping other white people, even though they don’t deserve it.
-The way he sees it, it makes more sense to kill them and be done with it.
-He especially dislikes Mrs. Favor because she expressed contempt for the Indians, and because she was presumably party to her husband’s embezzlement.
-During the final standoff, Grimes has Mrs. Favor tied out in the hot sun with no water, saying that she will stay there either until she dies or someone brings him the money.
+He especially dislikes Mrs. Favor because she expressed contempt for the Indians, and because she was party to her husband’s embezzlement.
+During the final standoff, Grimes has Mrs. Favor tied out in the hot sun with no water, saying that she will stay there until either she dies or someone brings him the money.
 Russell is willing to just let her die, but Jessie is determined to save her.
-Russell knows Jessie will be killed if she tries to bring Grimes the money in exchange for Mrs. Favor’s release, and since he likes Jessie, there is nothing for him to do but try to save Mrs. Favor himself.
+Russell knows Jessie will be killed if she tries to bring Grimes the money in exchange for Mrs. Favor’s release, and since he likes Jessie, there is nothing for him to do but rescue Mrs. Favor himself.
 In the end, Russell kills Grimes and mortally wounds a Mexican bandit.
 Russell is also killed, though he did succeed in saving Mrs. Favor, which was white of him.
-As a result, when the dying Mexican asks what the name was of the man that shot him, he is told the man’s name was “John Russell” rather than his Indian or Mexican name.
+As a result, when the dying Mexican asks what the name was of the man that shot him, he is told the man’s name was “John Russell” rather than being given his Indian or Mexican name.

 And yet, when they get to town, the heist is all set up.
 Not only do the bandits know that Dr. Favor has been stealing from the Indians, they also know that he has chosen just this moment to make off with the money, and that he and his wife intend to take the stage.
 Furthermore, because most of these bandits were from out of town, they had to know about Dr. Favor’s intention to abscond well in advance, so they could ride into the area and get things ready, which includes Grimes also getting on the stagecoach.
 Presumably, they had inside information.
 And a likely source would be Mrs. Favor.
 She could have been having an affair with Grimes, and during some pillow talk, told him about the money and exactly when she and her husband would be leaving.